aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 1. Add the created paragraphs in [TextFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/textframe) paragraph collection.
 1. Save the presentation.

-This Java code shows you how to create a numbered list in a slide:
+This PHP code shows you how to create a numbered list in a slide:

 ```php
   // Instantiate a Presentation class that represents a PPTX file